Are you fed up with the old look of your antique furniture? Thinking of throwing it away. Stop and keep rolling.

 1. Filling holes through Wood fillers

 Holes of screwing are very common in furniture.
 There are a variety of wood fillers available in hardware shops.
-All of these do the filling job effectively, only little variation in drying time, preparation method and results.
-Let’s see the table of wood fillers below, you can use to cover the screwing hole.
+All of these do the filling job effectively, with only little variation in drying time, preparation method, and results.
+Let’s see the table of wood fillers below, which you can use to cover the screwing hole.